rymohr/dekupage/README.md

 }
 ```

+Because dekupage is backed by redux, all updates should be immutable
+(as painful as that can be).

-Actions can dispatch other actions (synchronously or asynchronously) by
+Action creators can dispatch other actions (synchronously or asynchronously) by
 returning a function from `dispatch`.
 This function will be called with
 the pre-bound action creators (the same ones passed to `render`).